jennahowe/tinyautosave/trunk/tinyautosave/readme.txt

 the current page or the browser window was closed before posting the content.

-Released under the terms of the GNU General Public License version 3.
+Dual licensed under the MIT or GPL Version 2 licenses.
-See license.txt in the project root for details.
+See mit-license.txt and gpl2-license.txt in the project root for details.

 See changelog.txt for a summary of changes to the project.